fbpixelEpithelial Ovarian Cancer: A Guide for Newly Diagnosed Women | Thomson Medical

 Is 90% of ovarian cancer epithelial?

-Yes, about 90% of ovarian cancers are epithelial, making it the most common type.
-The remaining cases are rarer germ cell or stromal tumours.
+Yes, approximately 90% of ovarian cancer cases are epithelial, making it the most prevalent type.

 What is the most common epithelial ovarian tumour?